Troubleshooting Errors when using WordPress with RightBlogger

 Known Plugin Conflicts

 These plugins are known to sometimes cause issues with WordPress API authentication.
+We have seen WordPress say that an application password is incorrect even though it’s not when they are active.
 If you have them installed, try temporarily deactivating them to see if it resolves the connection problem:

 Important Note: Always back up your website before making any significant changes, including deactivating plugins.